Equity Research and Investment Banking Differences

-- Equity research analysts work 12 hours a day or 60 hours a week which seems to be a normal scenario in finance domain.
+- Equity research analysts work 12 hours a day or 60 hours a week, which seems to be a normal scenario in the finance domain.
 It is an advantage if we compare the work hours with hours put in by investment bankers per week.

 - The compensation for equity research analysts is not as lucrative as for investment bankers.